 Employment Outlook and Salary Information

 Graduates can go on to become EKG technicians, pacemaker technicians, or stress testing technicians in a variety of healthcare venues.
-According to the U.S. Bureau of Labor Statistics (BLS), the job opportunities for cardiovascular technologists and technicians were expected to grow by 30% between 2012 and 2022.
-This projection was mainly based on the increased number of older individuals with heart disease, and technological advances in vascular equipment.
-The median salary for cardiovascular technicians and technologists in 2014 was reported as $54,330 by the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the job opportunities for cardiovascular technologists and technicians were expected to grow by 22% between 2014 and 2024.
+This projection was mainly based on the increased number of older individuals with heart disease and technological advances in vascular equipment.
+The median salary for cardiovascular technicians and technologists in 2015 was reported as $54,880 by the BLS.

 Continuing Education and Certification Information

 The BLS stated that the most common academic path for cardiovascular technologists is an associate's degree, although certification is also desired by many employers.
 Though earning certification is optional, it was noted that professionals who earn certification in multiple specialties and have training in several types of procedures should have the best opportunities.
 Certifying organizations, such as ASPT or Cardiovascular Credentialing International, usually require some academic or experiential background to qualify.